DivakarGC/self-notes/supplements-and-routine.md

 - **Benefits**:
   - **Cognitive Function**: Enhances cognitive function, memory, and learning.
   - **Mood Enhancement**: Improves mood due to theobromine and phenylethylamine content.
-- **Side Effects**: Excessive intake may cause caffeine-related jitters.
+- **Side Effects**: Excessive intake may cause caffeine-related jitters (rarely consumed in such excess).
 - **Timing**: Incorporate into morning smoothies or as part of a pre-workout snack.
 - **Additional Tips**: Choose unsweetened dark chocolate to avoid added sugars.